softcover/softcover_book/chapters/softcover_markdown.md

 ```
 Note that some of \LaTeX's special characters, such as $, are automatically escaped.

-Finally, in kramdown snake_case_words appear with underscores (perhaps familiar from GitHub-flavored Markdown, which has the same feature).
+Finally, in kramdown snake_case_words appear with underscores (a feature it shares with GitHub-flavored Markdown).
 This is convenient because vanilla Markdown would intepret the underscores as emphasis, yielding "snake*case*words", which probably isn't what you intended.

 ## Other advanced enhancements
 \label{sec:advanced_enhancements}